marialymperaiou/visual-genome-embeddings/README.md

 This work is based on Visual Genome dataset.
 The webpage of the project can be found here: https://visualgenome.org/

+You can get the objects.json data in .csv by first running parse_objects.py.
+The following notebooks are based on this format.

 Our goal is to represent images based on their region descriptions in natural languages and apply this approach on a variety of tasks.
 Region descriptions per image are encoded in vector space using state of the art pre-trained NLP models such as BERT sentence embeddings.
 Sentence embeddings are extracted using SentenceTransformers Python framework for state-of-the-art sentence, text and image embeddings.